lsst-dm/dmtn-250/index.rst

 Repertoire will also provide a client library, available from PyPI as ``rubin-repertoire``, that can be used to easily query Repertoire for service and data discovery implementation.

+At least for now, Repertoire will not provide availability information.
+We have other plans related to availability and will initially develop that as a separate system with its own tech note.
+Once that work is complete, we will evaluate whether it makes sense to integrate some availability information into service discovery.

 .. _implementation-internal:

 Internal service discovery